 Paragraphs are not PowerPoint-friendly.
 By contrast, bullet points provide information in a succinct, easy-to-understand format.
 For that reason, presenters find bullet points the best way to display text.

-However, in order not to look monotonous or dull, make sure you use them wisely.
+However, to avoid looking monotonous or dull, make sure you use them wisely.

-Apart from the typical rounded or square bullets, you can also add your own artwork to use as bullets.
+Apart from the typical rounded or square bullets, you can also add your artwork as bullets.

-Use the company’s logo, a mascot, or a picture of a product as bullet points.
-To add your own artwork, open the bullets and numbering dialog box, click “import,” then select the image.
+Use the company’s logo, a mascot, or a product picture as bullet points.
+To add your artwork, open the bullets and numbering dialogue box, click “import,” then select the image.